-Reconciliation of the Statement of Revenues, Expenditures And Changes In Fund Balances of Governmental Activities To The Statement of Activities December 31, 2021
+Reconciliation of the Statement of Revenues, Expenditures And Changes In Fund Balances of Governmental Activities To The Statement of Activities December 31, 2022

-Net change in fund balances - total Governmental Funds \$ 24,728,210 Capital assets used in governmental activities are not current financial resources, and therefore, are not reported as assets in the governmental fund financial statements.
-Capital outlay - capitalized portion 1,910,538 Less depreciation expense (2,573,328) Loss on disposal of capital assets (231,248) Long-term liabilities such as bonds payable, accrued interest payable, and accrued compensated absences are not due and payable in the current period and are not reported as liabilities in the governmental fund financial statements.
-Bond principal payment 525,000 Change in accrued compensated absences (83,028) Change in accrued interest 3,797 Net pension and OPEB income (expense) relating to changes in account balances of the District's defined benefit retirement plans are recognized on the statement of activities and are not reflected as an expense on the fund financial statements.
-262,199 The net conveyance of capital assets and net pension liabilities and the related deferred outflows and deferred inflows of resources are not current financial resources or due and payable in the current period and therefore are not reported in the fund financial statements.
-12.7/2.249 statements.
-12,763,248 Change in net position of governmental activities \$ 37,305,388
+Net change in fund balances - total Governmental Funds \$ 10,326,432 Capital assets used in governmental activities are not current financial resources, and therefore, are not reported as assets in the governmental fund financial statements.
+Capital outlay - capitalized portion Less depreciation expense Gain on disposal of capital assets 2,262,416 (2,515,859) (359,560) Long-term liabilities such as bonds payable, accrued interest payable, and accrued compensated absences are not due and payable in the current period and are not reported as liabilities in the governmental fund financial statements.
+Bond principal payment Change in accrued compensated absences Change in accrued interest 540,000 (50,431) 3,906 Net pension and OPEB income (expense) relating to changes in account balances of the District's defined benefit retirement plans are recognized on the statement of activities and are not reflected as an expense on the fund financial statements. • 3,136,605 Change in net position of governmental activities \$ 13,343,509